A Level Geology

 What will I learn?

+Other student funded geology trips are organised on an annual basis, sometimes abroad.
+Additionally, in March, there is a trip to Iceland, run by the geography department, which is also open to geology students if space allows.
 PLEASE NOTE: That any disabled student wishing to take geology can still complete the course.
 There are plenty of accessible geological outcrops that can be incorporated into the field programme.
 Please contact the college for a detailed discussion of your needs to allow advance planning to be put in place.

 Year 1

-Minerals and rocks
+F1 Elements minerals and rocks

-Earth structure
+F4 Earth structure and global tectonics

 Year 2